 He supposes that I offer a two-level analysis, presumably of social and non-social objects.
 But that is not correct.
 I started off with a distinction between brute and institutional facts, but by the time I stated the general theory of social and institutional reality, there are at least seven different levels.
 See the chart on page 121 for these levels.

+Because he thinks that social objects are the phenomena we are analyzing, he thinks that a social object can only exist as long as the corresponding non-social object exists.
+He then purports to find a lot of cases where social objects exist without a corresponding non-social object.
+That is, he supposes, mistakenly, that in order for the y term to exist, the x term must continue to exist.

 But on my account all of that is confused.
 Remember, my analysis originally started with speech acts, and the whole purpose of a speech act such as promising is to create an obligation that will continue to exist after the original promise has been made.
 I promise something on Tuesday, and the act of uttering ceases on Tuesday, but the obligation of the promise continues to exist over Wednesday, Thursday, Friday, etc. And that is not just an odd feature of speech acts, it is characteristic of the deontic structure of institutional reality.
 So, think for example, of creating a corporation.
 Once the act of creation of the corporation is completed, the corporation exists.
 It need have no physical realization, it may be just a set of status functions.

+Smith concedes, “Searle himself spends much of his time explaining how social objects come into being.
+This question is not at issue here.”
+But that is precisely the issue if we are really talking about institutional facts and not about “social objects”.
+The whole point of institutional facts is that once created they continue to exist as long as they are recognized.
+You do not need the x term once you have created the y status function.
+At least you do not need it for such abstract entities as obligations, responsibilities, rights, duties, and other deontic phenomena, and these are, or so I maintain, the heart of the ontology of institutional reality.
+I am not interested, to repeat, in the category of social objects, but I am interested in such questions as how are institutional facts created and maintained, indeed I devote quite a number of pages to those specific questions.

+Because he does not see that the analysis is really about institutional facts and not about social objects, he fails to see the distinction between genuine institutional facts and all sorts of other social phenomena that do not fit the category of institutional facts.
+Thus he takes me to task because my account does not deal with works of music.
+But works of music are not matters of status function.
+A piece of music performs its function in virtue of its physical structure, in virtue of the sounds in question.
+A work of music by itself is not a matter of obligations, rights, duties, or other status functions being imposed on the set of sounds in question.